Skip to content

 CRUD

-To perform database operations, one of the four CRUD macros is invoked.
+To perform database operations, one of the four CRUD builders is used.

-They all take an executor as their first argument (i.e. &Database or &mut Transaction) and the model whose table to interact with as its second argument.
+They are all started by a function with two arguments.
+The first argument is an executor (i.e. &Database or &mut Transaction) and the second argument is the model whose table to interact with.

 The following examples are written using these models: